|Nutrition Facts (per serving)|

 - 3 tablespoons olive oil

-- Heat 3 tablespoons butter and the olive oil in a heavy skillet over medium-high heat until the foam subsides.
-Brown the squab on all sides, then transfer to a roasting pan and roast 15-20 minutes.
+Heat remaining 3 tablespoons butter and the olive oil in a heavy skillet over medium-high heat until the foam subsides.
+Brown the squab on all sides, then transfer to a roasting pan and roast 15 to 20 minutes.
 Use an instant-read thermometer to check the internal temperature of the breast without touching bone.
 At 145 F, remove the squab from the oven and let rest 5 minutes before serving.
 (If the temperature is not at 145 F, continue to roast 5 minutes.)